maxblum/hatchjs/README.md

 ### [./hatch_modules][modules]

-Built-in modules for hatch.
+Built-in modules for Hatch.js.
 Each module is separate application mounted to root application on `/do/{moduleName}` route.

 Modules can modify the existing functionality or models or provide new features.
 They can be enabled or disabled on a per-group or per-application basis via the management area of each group.

+Modules documentation can be found within the [README][modules-readme].

 ### [./test][tests]